UN demands Russia reverse ''illegal'' annexations in Ukraine | Law-Order

 During two days of speeches at the assembly's resumed emergency special session on Ukraine speaker after speaker accused Russia of violating key principles of the United Nations Charter — respect for the sovereignty and territorial integrity of all UN member nations.

+There was intense lobbying by supporters of the EU-facilitated resolution ahead of Wednesday's vote.

-Before the vote, US Ambassador Linda Thomas-Greenfield said that when the United Nations was established on the ashes of World War II it was built on an idea — “that never again would one country be allowed to take another's territory by force”.
+US envoy Thomas-Greenfield told the assembly before the vote that when the United Nations was established on the ashes of World War II it was built on an idea — “that never again would one country be allowed to take another's territory by force”.

-She said the facts were clear, that a veto-wielding permanent member of the UN Security Council had attempted to annex territory from its neighbour by force, and she urged all countries to condemn Russia for the annexations.
+Afterward, she told reporters the vote means “that in the eyes of the world and the United Nations, Ukraine's borders remain the same''.

 The General Assembly voted 141-5 with 35 abstentions March 2 to demand an immediate Russian cease-fire, withdrawal of all its troops and protection for all civilians.